Lyman Trumbull: Impeachment of Andrew Johnson

-Later career
+Post-Senate career

 After leaving the Senate in 1873, Trumbull set up a law practice in Chicago.
 He worked in private practice except for a brief period when he ran an unsuccessful campaign for governor (as a Democrat) in 1880.
 In January 1883, Trumbull was given a seat of honor at the dedication of the Pullman Arcade Theatre in George Pullman's company town.

 He became a Populist in 1894.
 According to Almont Lindsey's 1942 book, The Pullman Strike, Trumbull took part in defending Eugene Debs and other labor leaders of the American Railway Union, who had been convicted for violating a federal court injunction during the 1894 Pullman railroad strike.
 Trumbull was part of the three-member legal team, which included Clarence Darrow, when their habeas corpus case In re Debs was heard by the US Supreme Court in 1895.

 Trumbull died at his home in Chicago on June 25, 1896, and was buried at Oak Woods Cemetery.

+Personal life

+Trumbull married Julia M. Jayne on June 21, 1843.
+Jayne, the daughter of a prominent Springfield physician, had been a bridesmaid in the wedding of Mary Todd and Abraham Lincoln the prior November.
+At the Trumbull wedding, Norman B. Judd served as groomsman.
+Their marriage lasted twenty-four years.

+Their son, Walter Trumbull, was a member of the Washburn–Langford–Doane Expedition to survey what is now Yellowstone National Park.
+In 1871, Senator Trumbull spoke in favor of the establishment of the Park and in favor of the preservation of natural beauty against the threat of private ownership.

 Memorials

 During his explorations in the west John Wesley Powell named Mt.
 Trumbull (and now the Mt.
 Trumbull Wilderness) in northwestern Arizona after the Senator.
-The Lyman Trumbull House is a National Historic Landmark.
+His house in Alton, the Lyman Trumbull House, is a National Historic Landmark.
 Trumbull has a street named after him in the city of Chicago; Lyman Trumbull Elementary School in Chicago was named after the Senator.
 Trumbull Park and adjacent Trumbull Park Homes in Chicago are named after the Senator.